solana-foundation/solana-improvement-documents/proposals/0159-relax-precompile-failure-constraint.md

 ## Alternatives Considered

-Also considered relaxing the constraint of having valid non-fee payer transaction-level signatures but those signatures are not signed the fee payer so they could be altered in-flight.
+Also considered relaxing the constraint of having valid non-fee payer transaction-level signatures but those signatures are not signed by the fee payer so they could be altered in-flight.

 ## New Terminology